 However, Apple TV is also an AirPlay sender (ever since tvOS 11 went live last year).
 If you are watching a movie on iTunes you can send the sound over to a AirPlay speaker by dragging down on the remote.

 AirPort Express was Apple's networking accessory, but the company is bringing that product to the end of its life.
 While it did act as an AirPlay receiver, it's not compatible with AirPlay 2.
-So if you're hoping to use it in your new AirPlay 2 world, you're out of luck.
+Sorry about that.

-Multi-room audio and AirPlay 2 are very exciting.
-However, there's another feature that HomePod can pull off thanks to AirPlay 2.
+Multi-room audio and AirPlay 2 are very exciting, but there's another feature that HomePod can pull off thanks to AirPlay 2.
 It's called stereo pair, and you can enable it fairly easily should you have two HomePods.

 The Ambient's verdict: Apple HomePod review